faassen/secretweblog_zola/content/posts/snowsprint-report.md

 tags = ["grok", "sprint"]
 +++

-# Snowsprint report

 This year, like last year, will be a year of [Grok](http://grok.zope.org) for me.
 Grok has given me real hope that Zope technologies can compete, and compete well, with other Python-based web frameworks.
 In the Zope community, as well as outside it, we are well aware of Zope's flaws, both technology and community-wise.
 We sometimes think too little about Zope's assets, which are huge.
-Zope 3 is *great* technology, years ahead of the competition in the pluggability department, and Zope's community is well established.
+Zope 3 is _great_ technology, years ahead of the competition in the pluggability department, and Zope's community is well established.
 One of those things in the Zope community is the yearly [Snow Sprint](http://www.openplans.org/projects/snow-sprint-2008/project-home).